 - Environmental compliance monitors were present during project activities (OCS pole foundation installation, potholing for utility location, ductbank installation, tree trimming/removal, etc.) occurring in areas that required monitoring.
-The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the ROW. - Pre-construction surveys for sensitive wildlife ahead of project activities occurred to help ensure no special-status species were impacted during project activities. - Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Protocol-level surveys for a sensitive avian species were initiated at previously identified potential habitat locations.
+The monitoring was conducted in accordance with measures in the MMRP in an effort to minimize potential impacts on sensitive environmental resources. - Noise and vibration monitoring also occurred during project activities, and nonhazardous soil was removed from the ROW. - Pre-construction surveys for sensitive wildlife ahead of project activities occurred to help ensure no special-status species were impacted during project activities. - Pre-construction nesting bird surveys during the nesting bird season were initiated (nesting bird season is defined as February 1 through August 31).

-- Silt fencing installation occurred at equipment staging areas in accordance with the project-specific Stormwater Pollution Prevention Plan. - Archaeological exploratory trenching occurred prior to construction activities within and adjacent to culturally sensitive areas.
+- Environmentally Sensitive Area (ESA) staking and/or fencing occurred to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming construction activities, and wildlife exclusion fencing installation and monitoring occurred adjacent to portions of the alignment designated for wildlife exclusion fencing. - Protocol-level surveys for a sensitive avian species continued at previously identified potential habitat locations. - Silt fencing installation occurred at equipment staging areas in accordance with the project-specific Stormwater Pollution Prevention Plan. - Archaeological exploratory trenching occurred prior to construction activities within and adjacent to culturally sensitive areas.

-- Environmental compliance monitors will continue to monitor project activities occurring in areas that require monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Tree trimming and removal will continue in Segments 2 and 4, and biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities. - Silt fencing installation will continue. - ESA staking will continue to occur to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species. - Biological surveyors will initiate surveys for nesting birds ahead of project activities occurring during the nesting bird season (February 1st through August 31st) and biological survey teams will continue to conduct protocol-level surveys for sensitive avian species. - Archaeological exploratory trenching will continue to occur prior to construction activities within culturally sensitive areas.
+- Environmental compliance monitors will continue to monitor project activities occurring in areas that require monitoring in an effort to minimize potential impacts on sensitive environmental resources in accordance with the MMRP. - Noise and vibration monitoring of project activities will continue to occur and nonhazardous soil will continue to be removed. - Tree trimming and removal will continue in Segments 2 and 4, and biological surveyors will continue to conduct pre-construction surveys for sensitive wildlife species ahead of project activities. - Silt fencing installation will continue. - ESA staking will continue to occur to delineate jurisdictional waterways and other potentially sensitive areas that should be avoided during upcoming project activities. - Wildlife exclusion fencing will continue to be installed prior to upcoming construction activities adjacent to potentially suitable habitat for sensitive wildlife species. - Biological surveyors will continue surveys for nesting birds ahead of project activities occurring during the nesting bird season (February 1 through August 31) and biological survey teams will continue to conduct protocol-level surveys for sensitive avian species. - Archaeological exploratory trenching will continue to occur prior to construction activities within culturally sensitive areas.